-- Click the Bookmarks menu and click Edit Bookmarks. - Click a Bookmark gizmo in the Viewport window 🗊 to open Bookmarks 📕 in the Inspector window 誌. - Click Edit > Preferences > General > Viewport > Bookmarks.
+- Click the Bookmarks menu and click Edit Bookmarks. - Click a Bookmark gizmo in the Viewport window 🗊 to open Bookmarks 📕 in the Inspector window 🚓 - Click Edit > Preferences > General > Viewport > Bookmarks.

-In the Bookmarks manager, you can create bookmarks, change the order of the bookmarks in the list, rename bookmarks, and update the camera properties.
+In the Bookmarks menu, you can create bookmarks, change the order of the bookmarks in the list, rename bookmarks, and update the camera properties such as two-point perspective correction.